yougnoli/tSQL-Fundamentals/ch01/notes01.md

 This section describes the different entities involved in SQL Server: instances, databases, schemas and database objects.

 ### SQL Server Instances
+A SQL Server instance is an installation of a SQL Server database engine/service.
+You can install multiple instances of SQL Server on the same computer.
+Each instance is completely independent of the others in terms of security, the data that it manages, and in all other respects.